zZedix/Pasarguard-Migration/README.md

-# Marzban ➜ Pasarguard Migration Script
+# Marzban ➜ Pasarguard Migration Script ( SQLite Only )

 This script migrates your **Marzban** configuration and data to the **[Pasarguard Panel](https://github.com/PasarGuard/panel)**.